zebpalmer/blockworkr/README.md

  whitelisting separately for each combination.
 Allowing you to put just the final combination url desire in your pihole or firewall configuation.
 The goal of this project is to give you one, single, url appropriate for any blocking device.

-Once you have built the image locally, you can run it via `docker run  -p 8080:80 -v /etc/blockworkr:/etc/blockworkr blockworkr:dev` this will make the resulting unified output available at `http://localhost:8080/unified.txt`

 #### Service Start